 When it comes to household chores, cleaning the bathroom is my absolute favorite one!
-I mean, would doesn’t relish the thought of getting to scrub soap scum or clean toilets with a cool, fancy big brush and scrape toothpaste that looks like buttermints out of the sink?
+I mean, who doesn’t relish the thought of getting to scrub soap scum or clean toilets with a cool, fancy big brush and scrape toothpaste that looks like buttermints out of the sink?
+(Sorry if I just ruined those for you!)
 And living with guys makes this lovely job even more enjoyable, because, well, because they are guys – if you catch my drift.

 You know that I am totally kidding.
 If they invented a button to push for the bathroom to clean itself, I would be the first one to have that thing installed at our house x 3.
 But until some genius comes up with that, bathrooms will have to be cleaned manually whether we like it or not.

 When it comes to cleaning chores or any other not so desirable job around the home, nothing works better at getting it done with the least amount of effort and pain than a schedule and a system.
 And this is your lucky day because I am sharing my system with you.
 Because no one should be stuck scrubbing toilets and sinks any longer than absolutely necessary my friends!

 It’s easy, efficient and fast – so fast, as a matter of fact, it generally takes me less than 10 minutes per bathroom.
 Even better, I designed a printable bathroom cleaning checklist you can keep in each bathroom as a reminder.

 It also works if you are trying to teach other people in your home to clean.
 The checklist and all of the cleaning recipes for this post and many other goodies can be found in the FREE Resource Library.
 Just sign up here and the password is on its way to your inbox!

 There are a few simple steps you can take to make cleaning your bathroom easier right away and with little time and effort, you will love cleaning your bathroom in no time.
 Ahem, I mean you won’t loathe doing it quite as much.